rickstaa/panda-gazebo/CONTRIBUTING.md

 2. Add tests if you've added code that should be tested.
 3. If you've changed APIs, update the documentation.
 4. If you changed the documentation, please ensure it builds (see [Documentation guidelines](#documentation-guidelines)).
-5. Ensure the test suite passes (i.e. `npm run test`).
-If snapshots fail, please check if this is intended and update the snapshots if necessary using the `npm run test:update:snapshot` command.
-6. Make sure your code lints.
+5. Make sure your code lints.
-7. Commit your changes.
+6. Commit your changes.
-8. Create a pull request to pull the changes of your development branch onto the `main` branch.
+7. Create a pull request to pull the changes of your development branch onto the `main` branch.
-9. Ensure that all the [pull request checks](https://github.com/rickstaa/panda-gazebo/actions) were successful.
+8. Ensure that all the [pull request checks](https://github.com/rickstaa/panda-gazebo/actions) were successful.

 ### Report bugs using Github's [issues](https://github.com/rickstaa/panda-gazebo/issues)